 The result of your life insurance application will be dependent upon the effects of your brachial palsy on your overall health.
-In most cases, this condition is not life threatening, and therefore – provided that your health is otherwise good – you may be able to obtain a Standard rating on your life insurance policy.
+In most cases, this condition is not life-threatening, and therefore – provided that your health is otherwise good – you may be able to obtain a Standard rating on your life insurance policy.
 To determine the rating for your policy, as well as your premium rate, you will need to provide the underwriters with a clear picture of your overall health

 What the Life Insurance Underwriters Will Want to Know

 When applying for life insurance protection, it will be required that you complete an application for coverage.
-This will ask you for basic details about yourself and your health such as:

 - At what age were you diagnosed with brachial plexus palsy?

 - What was the cause of your condition?